 - Break down problems together.
 If your child always forgets their homework at home, ask why they thinks it happens (“I have too many papers”).
 Then brainstorm ways to fix it (creating a special folder by the door, having them packing their bag the night before, etc.).

 - Weigh the pros and cons.
 Teach your child to evaluate the situation along with their options.
 Many children benefit from writing out a list of pros and cons when they are struggling to make a decision.

-Similarly, if your child is dealing with a peer conflict, ask him how he thinks it should be resolved, and give him a chance to try it.
-When you talk to him afterward, ask for permission to share some advice.
-“It’s your child’s right to take or leave your advice, and that’s very empowering to him,” says licensed therapist, Jody Baumstein, LCSW.
+Similarly, if your child is dealing with a peer conflict, ask them how they think it should be resolved, and give them a chance to try it.
+When you talk to them afterward, ask for permission to share some advice.
+“It’s your child’s right to take or leave your advice, and that’s very empowering to them,” says licensed therapist, Jody Baumstein, LCSW.

 Each day, we have plenty of opportunities (big and small) to model problem-solving for kids.
 For example, “I have to give a big presentation at work.
 I’m nervous, but I know if I write out what I want to say and practice ahead of time, I’ll feel much better.”
 Or maybe you wish you handled a problem differently and want to share that with your child: “I was a little rude to that waiter just now.
-Next time I will take a deep breath and remember he is just doing his best.”
+Next time I will take a deep breath and remember they are just doing their best.”